elvizcacho/elements/doc/reference/molecules/SwitchList/index.md

 <!--
 This is an auto-generated markdown.
-You can change it in "src/behaviour/Theme.tsx" and run build:docs to update this file.
+You can change it in "src/molecules/SwitchList/index.tsx" and run build:docs to update this file.
 -->
-# Theme
+# SwitchList

 ## Usage
 | Name        | Type           | Description  |